-E. Requesting Confidentiality: Request and Respond
+E. Requesting Confidentiality: How the College Will Weigh the Request and Respond

 In some cases, an individual may disclose an incident of Title IX Sexual Harassment to a non-confidential source but wish to maintain confidentiality or request that no investigation into a particular incident be conducted or disciplinary action be taken.
 The College has designated the Title IX Coordinator to evaluate requests for confidentiality or that no formal action be taken and oversee the College's response to reports of alleged Title IX Sexual Harassment involving College students.